wsrn829/DealerDashboard/README.md

 ## Step-by-step Instructions to Run the Project

-1. Open Terminal in your computer
+1. Open Terminal on your computer

-2. Go to your folder where you want to save this program (replace the path with the path to your folder destination):
+2. Go to the folder where you want to save this program (replace the path with the path to your folder destination):

 ```
 cd {path to your folder}